 At first, the magnitude of warmth seems subjective.
-If you investigate the origins of the word, you would find that the word “luke” is derived from the Middle English word “lew” which meant slightly warm or “tepid”.
+If you investigate the origins of the word, you would find that the word “luke” is derived from the Middle English word “lew”, which meant slightly warm or “tepid”.

 Lukewarm water temperature

 However, the definition is not entirely empirical.
 We have narrowed this warmth to a certain range of temperatures.
-While “experts” have converged at a consensus that the magic temperature lies between 98º and 105º F, there are skeptics who believe it is marginally colder – lying somewhere between 80º – 90º F.
+Experts have converged on the consensus that the magic temperature of lukewarm water lies between 98ºF (36.66oC) and 105ºF (40.55oC).
+However, there are some skeptics who believe it is marginally colder, lying somewhere between 80ºF (26.66oC) and 90ºF (32.22oC).